Basasuya/google-ml-camp-2020/README.md

 #### Introduction

-We design an web-based visualization system for image retrieval and exploration.
-The users can choose an query image, retrieve similar images from a large database in real time.
-We use pet dataset and get image feature using different netural networks(e.g. ADSH, VGG16, ResNet50, Inception_v3..).
-Meanwhile we evalutaion the KNN map precision through our experiment.
+We design a web-based visualization system for image retrieval and exploration.
+The users can choose a query image, retrieve similar images from an extensive database in real-time.
+We use the pet dataset, and train image features using different neural networks(e.g., ADSH, VGG16, ResNet50, Inception_v3..).
+Meanwhile, we evaluation the KNN map precision through our experiment.

 <img src="./assets/teaser.png">

 #### Architecture

-the file architecture is
+The file tree architecture is

 ```bash
 .